 At its core, the dot hazmat placard regulations are pretty simple.
 The hazmat regulations break placards into two distinct groups each with their own requirements:

-Next, well break down each of these tables.
+Next, we're going to break down each one of these tables.

 Table 1 placards represent the major bad boys of hazardous materials world and are generally items that have been referred to as the “kill you now” materials, such explosives or poison gas.
 Table 1 hazard classes/divisions are listed as follows:

 Dangerous when wet – 4.3